The traveling nice Guy

 3 Film boxes full of SD&SDMini cards

 Malawi is nicknamed “Nyasaland”, which translates literally to “Land of Lake”.
-We spent most of our time meeting local friends who could direct us to the landmarks we must see, with an emphasis on landmarks not marked on the map.
+We spent most of our time meeting local friends who could direct us to the landmarks we must see, with an emphasis on landmarks off the beaten track of overland travels through Africa.
 We landed in Lilongwe and spent two nights at a couchsurfing house hosted by Sisi, a young Zambian living in Malawi.
 We moved with an old friend, Jam Kawnda for two more nights during which he showed us around the city and took us to see a support rally for the upcoming elections.
 Then we journeyed from Lilongwe, the capital city, to Zomba, the old capital.
 Zomba is located in the southern region, and the main language is Chichewa, the most commonly used in Malawi today.

 We were hosted by an old friend, and now sister, Olivia.
 She shared her house with us and we spent roughly 3 days with her and her newborn baby Sophie.
 Since my wife was volunteering in Malawi around 2011 we had to see all the places she’s been to, and so we found ourselves walking in the rural area around Zomba quite a lot.
 We hiked the Zomba Plateau, in search of some significant wildlife and crystals around the mountain.
 We found only crystals.